Golf For Everyone

 • Each hole is a par 2.

-• Leaving it short or not making the second putt is a Mistake which is +1.
+• Leaving it short of the hole or not making the second putt after getting it the hole on the first putt is a Mistake which is +1.

-• Players keep score by marking their cards with an X in either a Mistake (M), Par (P) or Birdie (B) columns.
+Players keep score by marking their cards with an X in either a Mistake (M), Par (P) or Birdie (B) columns for each hole.

 Objectives